khast3x/khast3x.github.io/_posts/2018-10-02-docker-c2-hershell-metasploit.md

 ### Use

-Once the container is up and running, you'll land in a classic shell.
+Once the container is up and running, you'll land in a bash shell.
 You'll find all the classic `msf` framework tools.

 ![msf](https://github.com/khast3x/khast3x.github.io/blob/master/assets/demo/hershell_msf_binaries.png?raw=true)
 We'll launch the `msfconsole` and let it load.
 Once you're greeted with the prompt, we'll need to retrieve our `server.key`.